salesforce-marketingcloud/MarketingCloudSDK-iOS/_posts/2021-10-14-get-started-migration.md

 ### Step 5 - Capture Notifications On Launch

-To ensure proper functionality of the SFMCSdk, it is necessary to capture notifications during application launch and retain them in memory until the SDK is fully initialized.
-Failing to implement this step would prevent the SDK from processing incoming push notifications when the application is not actively running (i.e. in a killed state).
+To ensure proper functionality of processing Push Notifications when the application is not actively running (i.e. in a terminated/killed state), it is necessary to capture notifications during application launch and retain them in memory until the SDK is fully initialized.
+Failing to implement this step would prevent the SDK from processing incoming push notifications.
+After the SDK is operational, the notification is set to the SDK using setNotificationUserInfo API.

 Take a look at the below example to help understand the implementation.
 For a more complete example of this implementation, please see the [Learning Application](https://github.com/salesforce-marketingcloud/MarketingCloudSDK-iOS/blob/spm/examples/LearningApp/LearningApp/AppDelegate.swift#L186L191).